All Articles

 We’ve partnered with Weston Table, an online marketplace of everyday extraordinary home goods, to share seasonal food and wine pairings.
 They’re in charge of the menu and decor and we’re bringing the wine.
 For this pairing, we've selected our Lot 126 Sancerre to enjoy alongside Drunken Spanish Octopus-- the perfect seafood pairing!

 While this recipe calls for Spanish octopus (where it's caught), its preparation using wine to tenderize the tentacles is an Italian specialty called drunken octopus.
 This typical Tuscan recipe has few but important ingredients.
-Choose a wine such as a Chianti for cooking and a mineral rich Sancerre for drinking.
-Our favorite pairing is Lot 126 Sancerre, a balanced Sancerre from the Loire Valley.
+Choose a wine such as Lot 144 Chianti Riserva for cooking, and a mineral rich Sancerre for drinking.
+Our favorite pairing is Lot 126 Sancerre, a balanced Sancerre from the Loire Valley in France.
 Its delicate perfume of white flowers, hints of citrus, and flint give way to a silken texture and grapefruit-laced finish that creates a delightful liquid companion for the octopus.
 For this recipe, fresh or frozen octopus works.
 Frozen octopus has the benefit of already being cleaned, is easy to find, and the freezing process actually tenderizes the octopus.
 Whether a celebratory meal or a romantic dish for two, this stellar wine and dinner pairing will not disappoint.
-Cheers and enjoy!

 1. Wash the octopus under running water to remove the gelatinous coating.